 - A. Develop Management Plan to address invasive species in Squibnocket Pond - B. Continue to support and work with the Squibnocket Pond District Advisory Committee and Chilmark Pond Association to review development projects in nitrogen sensitive watersheds. - C. Provide town funding for study of Chilmark and Squibnocket Pond (2012).
-Continue to provide town funding to participate in the Massachusetts Estuaries Project for Tisbury Great Pond, Squibnocket, and Menemsha Ponds. - D. Evaluate impacts of private septic systems within the Chilmark Pond Watershed - E. Continue to provide town funding for Shellfish Propagation Program and Martha's Vineyard Shellfish Group - F. Continue to support trial mussel farm off of coast of Chilmark - G. Continue to support the Dukes County/Martha's Vineyard Commercial Fishermen and Menemsha Fisheries Development Fund and all their programs - H. Strengthen the viability of local agriculture and sustainable food systems.
+Continue to provide town funding to participate in the Massachusetts Estuaries Project for Tisbury Great Pond, Squibnocket, and Menemsha Ponds. - D. Review MEP that is currently under review by Massachusetts DEP - E. Evaluate impacts of private septic systems within the Chilmark Pond Watershed - F. Continue to provide town funding for Shellfish Propagation Program and Martha's Vineyard Shellfish Group - G. Continue to support trial mussel farm off of coast of Chilmark - H. Continue to support the Dukes County/Martha's Vineyard Commercial Fishermen and Menemsha Fisheries Development Fund and all their programs - I. Strengthen the viability of local agriculture and sustainable food systems.
 Continue to support the town's initiative to combine community housing and farming through leasing the Tea Lane Property.

-Consider adopting a Right to Farm By-law - I. Continue to support groups such as the Dukes Conservation District, Water Alliance, and Agricultural Alliance.
-Develop bike paths connecting existing paths in West Tisbury and Aquinnah to Chilmark.
-Utilize paths as a safe alternative transportation system.
-Continue to support the Joint Transportation Committee's (JTC) Bike and Pedestrian sub-committee.
+- J. Continue to support groups such as the Dukes Conservation District and Water Alliance. - K. Continue to support the Joint Transportation Committee's (JTC) Bike and Pedestrian Advisory Committee.